Last Updated on 17 October, 2021

 German Girl Shrine

 There are mentions of various shrines on Pulau Ubin, but the German Girl Shrine is perhaps the most well-known.
-It dates back to the start of World War I – the land here was owned by a German family and when the British troops in Singapore rounded them up to the detention barracks, the daughter of the plantation owner managed to flee, but her body was found by plantation workers a few days later.
+It dates back to the start of World War I – the story goes that the land here was owned by a German family and when the British troops in Singapore rounded them up to the detention barracks, the daughter of the plantation owner managed to flee, but her body was found by plantation workers a few days later.
 This shrine was built in her remembrance although no one really knows her true identity.
+How much of this is true is pretty debatable – there’s an interesting article here debating how true the stories are.

 It’s basically a landmark to see and maybe offer up some prayers if you are so inclined, but it’s not that remarkable for your general person.
 It’s located a short distance off the main earth path but isn’t difficult to get to.